holoviz/panel/doc/getting_started/build_app.md

 #first_app.show()
 ```

-Or, you can simply mark whatever you want to be in the separate web page with `.servable()`, and then run the shell command `panel serve --show Create_App.ipynb` to launch a server containing that object.
+Or, you can simply mark whatever you want to be in the separate web page with `.servable()`, and then run the shell command `panel serve Create_App.ipynb --autoreload --show` to launch a server containing that object.
 (Here, we've also added a semicolon to avoid getting another copy of the occupancy app here in the notebook.)

 ```{pyodide}
 first_app.servable();
 ```

-During development, particularly when working with a raw script using `panel serve --show --autoreload` can be very useful as the application will automatically update whenever the script or notebook or any of its imports change.
+During development, particularly when working with a raw script using `panel serve ... --autoreload --show` can be very useful as the application will automatically update whenever the script or notebook or any of its imports change.

 ## Declarative Panels